marcopoli/AlBERTo-it/README.md

 <h2>Pre-trained model download</h2>

-The pre-trained <i>lower cased</i> model on a vocabulary of 128k terms can be downloaded here: and can be downloaded here:
+The pre-trained <i>lower cased</i> model on a vocabulary of 128k terms from 200M of tweets can be downloaded here:

 *   **[`AlBERTo-Base, Italian Twitter lower cased`](...)**:
     Italian language of social media, 12-layer, 768-hidden, 12-heads, 110M parameters